oroinc/documentation/commerce/user_guide/products/configuration/organization_related_products.rst

 4. To customize any of these options:

-     a) Clear the **Use Default** box next to the option.
+     a) Clear the **Use Default** check box next to the option.
-     b) Set or clear the option or type in the quantity.
+     b) Set or clear the option, or enter the quantity.

 5. Click **Save**.